-Within 60 days after completion of the partial closure activities for the Former OB Unit, Kirtland AFB will submit, via certified mail, a certification that the unit has been closed in accordance with the specifications of the approved closure plan.
+Within 60 days after completion of the final closure activities for the Former OB Unit and the OD Unit, Kirtland AFB will submit, via certified mail, a certification that the units have been closed in accordance with the specifications of the approved closure plan.
 The certification will be signed by a responsible representative of Kirtland AFB and by an independent, professional engineer registered in the State of New Mexico.
 Documentation supporting the independent, registered professional engineer's certification shall be furnished to the Department with the certification.